Staying Safe Online: A Cybersecurity Guide For Everyone

 About the author

 I am a software engineer living in Philadelphia, PA.
-While not a security expert, my 20 years of experience has helped me understand much of the computer and Internet ecosystem, and where the weak points are.
-Feel free to check out my GitHub at https://github.com/dmuth or hit me up on Twitter.
+While not a security expert, my 20+ years of experience with technology and Internet infrastructure has helped me understand much of the computer and Internet ecosystem, and where the weak points are.
+Feel free to check out my GitHub at https://github.com/dmuth or hit me up on Bsky.

 And a disclosure: the Diceware app mentioned above was written by me, but the Diceware approach has been around since 1995.